ASN Aircraft accident Dassault Falcon 900 N914DD Santa Barbara Municipal Airport, CA (SBA)

 MSN: 80

-Total:Fatalities: 0 / Occupants: 15
+Fatalities:Fatalities: 0 / Occupants: 15

-Aircraft damage: Substantial
+Aircraft damage: Substantial, repaired

-Location:Santa Barbara Municipal Airport, CA (SBA) ( United States of America)
+Location:Santa Barbara Municipal Airport, CA (SBA) - United States of America

 Nature:Executive

-Departure airport:Santa Barbara Municipal Airport, CA (SBA/KSBA), United States of America
+Departure airport:Santa Barbara Municipal Airport, CA (SBA/KSBA)

-Destination airport:Tampa International Airport, FL (TPA/KTPA), United States of America
+Destination airport:Tampa International Airport, FL (TPA/KTPA)

 Narrative: